francesconatali/notificationsystem/TS-Notification-API/README.md

 A project entirely implemented in TypeScript without using any framework or extra library.

-The API can send a new notification, list all unread notifications, and mark a notification as read.
+The API can send a new notification, list all unread notifications, and mark a notification as read.<br>
 Data are retrieved and stored using a JSON file.

 ## Requirements